 “Back-to-school” can be a mixed bag of emotions: from enthusiasm for new learning and opportunities to gloom at saying goodbye to long, lazy summer days.
-For some students, the start of a new academic year can be especially fraught, bringing up feelings of anxiety and fear of the unknown.
-The Covid-19 pandemic led to a widespread decrease in public school enrollment last year, and this fall may be especially nerve-wracking as restrictions in physical distancing and masking ease.
+For some students, the start of a new academic year can bring up feelings of anxiety and fear of the unknown, especially with all the uncertainty that communities have experienced with the COVID-19 pandemic.

-The relative isolation of the last three academic terms means many students have been disconnected from their usual communities and support network, even if their schools mostly remained open.
+The relative isolation of the past few school years means many students have been disconnected from their usual communities and support network.
 Some, especially children who rely on school for most of their social engagement, may feel alone with their struggle.
 Let your students, their families, and your staff know they have your support before they even have to reach out.
 Reassure them that they’re not alone.

-People around the world are dealing with profound loss, and members of your community may have been hit especially hard.
-Of course you must provide district and school news to all families, but it’s also important for your team to invite communication.
+People around the world continue to deal with profound loss, and members of your community may have been hit especially hard.
+You'll need to provide district and school news to all families, of course, but it’s also important for your team to invite communication as well.

 Platforms like Remind can help you reach out to families in advance of classes starting and provide them an easy way to reach school leaders and teachers.
 Ask your teachers, counselors, and social workers to reach out to parents to get a sense of how their children are coping or if they experienced any major challenges last year.
 Prepare your team to offer extra emotional support, be it for grief or anxiety, to those who need it.